 Most of the impacts up to 2100 would occur as a result of inundation during extreme storm events to some of the existing river front private properties.
 Rising sea levels and the bar will keep river levels higher than they are today.
-Flood events will mostly be caused by rainfall, but the extent of this has not been modelled.
-However, it is clear that the golf course will bear most of the flooding.
+Flood events will continue to be mostly caused by rainfall, but the extent of this has not been modelled.
+It is clear that the golf course will bear most of the flooding.
 As the water is expected to be increasingly brackish, this is likely to damage vegetation, gradually converting the low lying areas of the course to salt marsh.
-With one metre of sea level rise, parts of the existing fairways and some greens would be under water all the time.
+By about 2100, parts of the existing fairways and some greens would be under water all the time.

-The main initial impact from the sea is expected to be some loss in the width of the beach itself due to the rise of average sea level 'drowning' the beach.
+Sea level rise is expected to result in some loss in the width of the beach due to the rise of average sea level, eventually 'drowning' the beach.
 If nothing is done the beach would become narrower as sea level rises.
 While the sea wall protects the properties behind it, the beach cannot move landward and provide the sand required to allow the beach to build up with the rising water.
 By the time the sea has risen by about 1.0 m, much of the length of the beach would be underwater at high tide and at places, under water at mid or even low tide.